Starring A Star As A Star

 - Inside Daisy Clover — 1960s child movie star Natalie Wood plays 1930s teen movie star Daisy Clover

-- In Spiderman II — movie star Kirsten Dunst plays Mary Jane Watson as a rising Broadway star (in the comics, Mary Jane is a soap star for a time, so this character development was probably on the producers' minds when she was cast in the first film)
+- In Spider-Man 2 — movie star Kirsten Dunst plays Mary Jane Watson as a rising Broadway star (in the comics, Mary Jane is a soap star for a time, so this character development was probably on the producers' minds when she was cast in the first film)

-- In Sunset Boulevard — silent film era star Gloria Swanson plays all-but-forgotten silent film ere star Norma Desmond
+- In Sunset Boulevard — silent film era star Gloria Swanson plays all-but-forgotten silent film era star Norma Desmond (and silent film actor and director Erich von Stroheim plays Desmond's butler Max, also her former silent film director).

 - In Forgetting Sarah Marshall — the eponymous title character is a famous for being an actress in weekly tv crime drama, played by Kirsten Bell, who became famous for being an actress in the weekly tv crime drama Veronica Mars (which has it's own in-house example, see below).